 - 1. The choice of music is up to each Corps' discretion. - 2.
-Please use good taste, age appropriateness, and avoid profanity if possible.
+Please use good taste, age appropriateness, and avoid profanity if possible. - 3.
+For the AAU Junior Olympic Games/National Baton Competition music must be sent in via hard copy or emailed in MP3 or MP4 format by the competition registration deadline.
+See Music Rules Page 17.

-E. Timing
+E. Additional Timing Information

-- 1. Overall timing is 4:00 minutes maximum. - 2.
-Twirling time is 1:00 minute minimum. - 3.
-Timing begins with the first movement of a Corps' member(s) after being announced to proceed. - 4.
-Timing ends when the last Corps member crosses the finish line or the last note of the music with a final pose being held for at least three counts.
+- 1. Twirling time is 1:00 minute minimum with a 4:00 minute maximum. - 2.
+Timing begins with the first movement of a Corps' member(s) after being announced to proceed.

+3. Timing ends when the last Corps member crosses the finish line or the last note of the music with a final pose being held for at least three counts.